Paulopearce/Portfolio-Responsive/README.md

 ✓ * Use Bootstrap's grid system (containers, rows, and columns).

-☺︎ * **On an `xs` screen, content should take up the entire screen.
-On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
-Check out various sites on your mobile device vs. your computer to see examples of these differences.**

 ✓ * Use an HTML validation service to ensure that each page has valid HTML.